nobodyisnobody/write-ups/Google.CTF.2022/pwn/FixedASLR/README.md

 `0xf58a663dbfabf188`

-that is the same as the initial state in the qiling picture above, the one returner by getrandom()
+that is the same as the initial state in the qiling picture above, the one returned by getrandom()

 CQFD,